olegp/mcms/README.md

 ### Usage

-If you're on Node, install MCMS with `npm install mcms` (TODO: publish to npm).
+If you're on Node, install MCMS with `npm install mcms`.
 Also make sure that you have [Common Node](https://github.com/olegp/common-node/#readme) installed as a global package (via `npm install -g common-node`).
 To test that it's working, run `common-node node_modules/mcms`.
 Then open [http://localhost:8080](http://localhost:8080) with your browsers - you should see the contents of this README.

 The easiest way to get started with a new site is to clone an already existing one and modify it to get the site you want (TODO: add link to repo).
 Alternatively, if you're starting from scratch you can also create a directory for your site.
 Inside it, add a single file named `index.js` with the following line: